sutbult/DATX02-18-07/docs/api/getBids.md

 **Get bids**
 ----
-  Fetches the bids which are available to the clients.
+  Fetches the bids from the database.

 * **URL**